 Bedwetting can damage the child's self-image and confidence.
 The best way to prevent this is to be supportive.
-Parents should reassure the child that bedwetting is a common problem and that they are confident that the child will overcome the problem.
+Parents should reassure the child that bedwetting is a common problem that has a strong genetic component and that they are confident that the child will overcome the problem.

 Here are some tips to help your child cope with bedwetting:

 I’ll let you in on a little secret: I snore.
 I’ve always snored, but I’ve only recently been able to admit it publicly.

 When I was eight years old, my concerned parents took me to a specialist, who declared my adenoids unfit and scheduled an immediate surgical removal in the hopes of resolving my snoring problem.
 Normally, the medical team would take the tonsils at the same time, based on the theory that one bad set of vestigial organs may lead to another.
 Not mine.
 My doctor left my tonsils intact...

 Focus on the problem: bedwetting.
 Avoid blaming or punishing your child.
 Remember, your child cannot control the bedwetting, and blaming and punishing just make the problem worse.

 Be patient and supportive.
 Reassure and encourage your child often.
 Do not make an issue out of bedwetting each time it happens.
 If you or your spouse wet the bed as a kid, remind your child that mommy or daddy had the same issue and eventually outgrew it.